Skip to Content

 Our lecturers at Massey combine extensive real-world property industry experience with sound academic knowledge, ensuring you are career-ready.

-A great supplement to your studies is our field trip programme.
+Our field trip programme is a great supplement to your studies.
 You’ll visit a wide range of properties owned, occupied or operated by individuals or organisations.
-We will arrange business and professional contacts for you during studies.
+We will arrange business and professional contacts for you during your studies.
 This will expose you to operating procedures, research facilities and employment opportunities.
-Practical assignments are organised to provide you with the appropriate professional skills.
-They also give you an essential link between theory and practice.
+Practical assignments are organised to provide you with the appropriate professional skills and will also give you that essential link between theory and practice.

 The programme is structured to allow for specialisation while preparing you for an interesting and rewarding career in a variety of property positions.